The Anchorage Light Speed Planet Walk

 Time needed: 15 minutes to six hours, depending how many of the planet markers you want to see

 Astronomy nerds, take note!
-Downtown Anchorage, Alaska has a very cool cosmic attraction: A scale-model representation of our solar system.
+Downtown Anchorage, Alaska has a very cool cosmic attraction: A scale-model representation of our solar system: The Anchorage Planet Walk!

-The city set up a marker at 5th Avenue & G Street to represent the Sun.
+The city set up a marker at 5th Avenue & G Street (at the Alaska Center for the Performing Arts) to represent the Sun.
 Then, they created stations for each of the planets.
 What makes this setup cool is that each step is calculated to equal the distance light travels in one second (roughly 186,000 miles or 300,000 kms.)

 This means that since it takes eight minutes for a beam of light to get from the Sun to Earth, it will take you eight minutes to walk from the Sun marker to the Earth marker.
 Each planet station has photos and facts about the featured planet.
 You can play out light travel in real time as you walk down 5th Avenue!